Bramcals/MLOps-in-a-day-Tutorial-Guide/README.md

 5. Review your pipeline YAML

-    a. note that the yaml file is connected with your **quickstart-variablegroup**
+    a. note that the yaml file is connected to your **quickstart-variablegroup**

     b.
 In this pipeline YAML, only one step is performed; **Azure Resource Group Deployment**.
 In this YAML file it can be the case to load your data into a storage account or attach computes to your resources.

 ### Task 2: Run the IAC Pipeline

-1. Before running the pipeline, lets first give the pipeline a proper name.
+1. Before running the pipeline, lets first give the pipeline a meaningful name.
 Select the arrow next to the run button.

     ![Select yaml file as your setup.](media/save-before-run.png 'Select save')